shubshres/shubshres/README.md

 ## hello 👋
 My name is Shubhayu Shrestha and I am currently a senior studying Software Engineering at the University of Texas at Arlington expecting to graduate in Fall 2022.
-I am currently working as an Undergraduate Researcher at UTA's Heracleia lab and am in incoming Software Engineer Intern at Lockheed Martin working on Full Stack Development.
-I have a strong passion for programming and problem solving and I love being able to apply those skills on large scale projects!
+I am formerly worked as an Undergraduate Researcher at UTA's Heracleia lab and am currently working as a Software Engineer Intern at Lockheed Martin working on Full Stack Development.
+I have a strong passion for programming, problem solving, and UI/UX design and I love being able to apply those skills on large scale projects!
 Welcome to my GitHub page!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=shubshres&show_icons=true&theme=github_dark)